OfficeDev/office-js-docs/reference/word/table.md

 void

 ### distributeColumns()
 Distributes the column widths evenly.
+This is applicable to uniform tables.

 #### Syntax
 ```js